tum-pbs/pbdl-book/overview.md

 the most crucial differentiation for the following topics lies in the nature of the integration  between DL techniques and the domain knowledge, typically in the form of model equations.
-Looking ahead, we will particularly aim for a very tight integration of the two, that goes beyond soft-constraints in loss functions.
 Taking a global perspective, the following three categories can be identified to categorize _physics-based deep learning_ (PBDL)
 techniques:

-- _Data-driven_: the data is produced by a physical system (real or simulated), but no further interaction exists.
+- _Supervised_: the data is produced by a physical system (real or simulated), but no further interaction exists.
+This is the classic machine learning approach.

 - _Loss-terms_: the physical dynamics (or parts thereof) are encoded in the loss function, typically in the form of differentiable operations.
 The learning process can repeatedly evaluate the loss, and usually receives gradients from a PDE-based formulation.
+These soft-constraints sometimes also go under the name "physics-informed" training.

 - _Interleaved_: the full physical simulation is interleaved and combined with an output from a deep neural network; this requires a fully differentiable simulator and represents the tightest coupling between the physical system and the learning process.
-Interleaved approaches are especially important for temporal evolutions, where they can yield an estimate of future behavior of the dynamics.
+Interleaved differentiable physics approaches are especially important for temporal evolutions, where they can yield an estimate of future behavior of the dynamics.

 Thus, methods can be roughly categorized in terms of forward versus inverse solve, and how tightly the physical model is integrated into the optimization loop that trains the deep neural network.
-Here, especially approaches that leverage _differentiable physics_ allow for very tight integration of deep learning and numerical simulation methods.
+Here, especially the interleaved approaches that leverage _differentiable physics_ allow for very tight integration of deep learning and numerical simulation methods.

-The goal of this document is to introduce the different PBDL techniques, ordered in terms of growing tightness of the integration, give practical starting points with code examples, and illustrate pros and cons of the different approaches.
-In particular, it's important to know in which scenarios each of the different techniques is particularly useful.

 ## More specifically